-"Multiple-family dwelling" means a building containing three or more residential units.
+"Multiple-family dwelling" means a building or portion thereof designed or used as a residence by two or more families and containing two or more connected dwellingresidential units.

-17.08.130 Dwelling, one-family.
+17.08.130 Dwelling, singleone-family.

-"One-family dwelling" means a building containing one residential unit.
+"Single One-family dwelling" means a building designed for use for residence purposes by not more than one family and containing one dwelling residential unit, only.